 Invest in expertly curated real estate unit trusts

-The Endowus Global Real Estate Portfolio is designed to help you own global real estate and infrastructure assets.
-It is made up of four actively managed, best-in-class real estate funds, overseen by global leaders in real estate investing.
+The Endowus Real Assets Portfolio is designed to expose your investment portfolios to asset classes, including real estate, infrastructure, natural resources, and commodities.
+It is made up of six actively managed, best-in-class funds, overseen by global leaders in real assets.

-Each fund has their own characteristics and styles, and this portfolio is constructed by balancing a number of key considerations such as diversification, income, and growth opportunities.
+Each fund has its own characteristics and styles, and this Portfolio is constructed by balancing a number of key considerations such as diversification, income, and growth opportunities.

-Real estate can make up the smaller, satellite portions of your total portfolio.
+Real estate, along with other real assets, can make up the smaller, satellite portions of your total portfolio.
 This will then complement the largest or core component, which should represent your strategic asset allocation.
 Learn how to approach a core-satellite investment strategy.

 To get started with Endowus, click here.